Igor693/Rock-Paper-Scissors-Game/README.md

 2. Write easier to read code
 3. Simplify some of the functions

-Live version of the project is here:
+Live version of the project is here: [https://igor693.github.io/Rock-Paper-Scissors-Game/]()
-<a id="https://igor693.github.io/Rock-Paper-Scissors-Game/">The Link</a>